tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-17-trends-2017-swagger-all-the-way.md

 categories:
 - api-doc
 keywords: swagger, openAPI, trends, 2017
-summary: "This past year the stats on my blog showed some surprising results.
+description: "This past year the stats on my blog showed some surprising results.
 From about mid-2016 on through the present, there was a notably upward trend in page views.
 I attribute the upward trend primarily to some posts on Swagger.
 The larger trend is that all top posts on my site could be classified as documentation content."
 bitlink: http://bit.ly/2017swagger
 date: 2017-01-17 20:00:00
 ---